danielccunha/OS-Work/README.md

 # OS Work
-Work of Operating Systems, where we've got to implement **scheduling algorithms** working with semaphores and threads, using pthread.h and semaphore.h in C.
+Work of Operating Systems, where I had to implement **scheduling algorithms** working with semaphores and threads, using pthread.h and semaphore.h in C.

 ## Scheduling Algorithms
 - Non-preemptive